Thai Union Group: Greenpeace accusations

-Thai Union Group has been accused by Greenpeace of being "seriously implicated in horrendous human rights and environmental abuses" and warned shareholders and investors "of the financial risks associated with these destructive and harmful practices."
-The company faces a number of other legal challenges.
+The Thai Union was investigated by Greenpeace, which showed a human trafficking report of Tier 3, meaning the company is not completely compliant with the standards.
+People are forced to work at sea for months, and sometimes years at a time.
+Being out at sea for long periods of time keeps them from being in contact with authorities, which allows the company to use such methods.
+They are going through forced labor, ultimately threatened with abuse, including getting beat with stingray tails, if they do not complete the tasks given to them by the Thai Union.
+The workers, who do not know any better, are being trafficked with no way of escaping.

 Thai Union released a statement in response to the accusations made by Greenpeace in 2015.
 It reiterated its commitment to human rights and the company's vision of "an industry that respects the oceans and protects marine life, offers safe employment for millions of people around the world, supports the development of coastal communities and continues to provide a safe, affordable and healthy food source for a global population well into the future."
 Thai Union also noted that it works closely with the International Seafood Sustainability Foundation (ISSF) to "benefit the wider tuna fishing industry" and concluded by calling on Greenpeace to join the "industry debate that is already underway, to work towards achieving our shared objectives."